KyleKing/pytest_cache_assert/docs/README.md

   - `always_write`: Always write to the cached file so that diffs can be examined in the user's VCS.
   - `cache_dir_rel_path`: String relative directory from `tests/`.
 Default resolves to `tests/assert-cache/`.
   - `cache_store`: Configurable class for managing the cache representation.
 Default is local JSON.
+  - `converters`: register functions that handle conversion of unhandled types, such as pandas or numpy
   - `validator`: Custom validator for identifying and summarizing the deviations from the cache.

 ```py